The Lightframe is an online booking tool developed by FareHarbor, designed to provide your customers with an intuitive, secure booking process.

-When a specific button, item, or link is clicked, the Lightframe appears as an overlay on top of a webpage.
-This allows online customers to browse and complete their reservation without leaving your site.
+When a specific button, item, or link is clicked, the Lightframe opens as an overlay on top of the current webpage.
+This allows online customers to browse and complete their reservation without ever leaving your site.

-You can customize the Lightframe to open to an availability calendar, a “browse by activity” page, a specific item, or an individual availability.
+You can customize the Lightframe to open to an availability calendar, a “browse by activity” page, a specific item page, or an individual availability.

-Once a customer completes their booking using the Lightframe, they’ll see a confirmation page with their booking details.
-From there, they can exit the Lightframe and continue browsing your website.
+Once a customer has picked the date and time of their activity, they’ll complete their booking in the Lightframe’s secure checkout form.
+When finished, they can exit the Lightframe and continue browsing your website.